 Notes for editors

 FSCS is the UK's statutory compensation scheme for customers of authorised financial services firms.
 It was set up by Government in 2001 and is funded by the financial services industry.
 FSCS protects deposits, investment business, home finance (mortgage) advice, general insurance, insurance broking and debt management.
 FSCS can pay for financial loss if a firm is unable, or likely to be unable, to pay claims against it.
-The following limits apply:
+Click here for the current compensation limits.

 FSCS is an independent body, set up under the Financial Services and Markets Act 2000 (FSMA), and does not charge individual consumers for using its services.